dwsteadman/octo.js/README.md

 octo.js
 =======

-A helpful library to shorten large functions and quicker development
+A helpful library to shorten large functions and allow quicker development of javascript applications